epsit03/react_table/README.md

 # React Table
 A vite+react based site fetching data from an API and showing it in form of a dynamic table.

+URL for the sample data: https://jsonplaceholder.typicode.com/users
 ___
 ## React + Vite